JSIERO/ClinicalASL/README.md

 ### Installation

-It is recommended to install ClinicalASL in a Conda environment:
+It is recommended to install ClinicalASL in a Conda QI (Quantified Imaging QASL) environment:

 ```
-conda create -n clinicalasl python=3.10
-conda activate clinicalasl
+conda activate qi
-conda install -c conda-forge antspyx
 pip install -r requirements.txt
 ```